a1928375/Expressions-statements-code-blocks-and-methods/README.md

       (3)
-            TIP: Be extremely careful about spaces in the printed message.

             TIP: Use the remainder operator
             TIP: 1 MB = 1024 KB

             NOTE: Do not set kilobytes parameter value inside your method.
-            NOTE: The solution will not be accepted if there are extra spaces.
-            NOTE: The printMegaBytesAndKiloBytes method  needs to be defined as public static like we have been doing so far in the                   course.

 4. BarkingDog: